 If you are considering enrolling in the BA/BS-MAT Program, please review the requirements below.

 Begin taking courses required for the minor in teacher education.
 To increase your experience and understanding of teaching, we request that you take the first two courses for the minor.
-As well, an adviser can talk through your options in seeking graduate education and employment in teaching.
+As well, an advisor can talk through your options in seeking graduate education and employment in teaching.

 Follow the BA/BS-MAT Application Checklist to complete your application to the Graduate School of Arts and Sciences (GSAS).
 The application fee is waived and GREs are not required for Brandeis graduates.
 The deadline to submit a completed application is January 31.